Data-Science-for-Linguists-2021/Fl-chtlingskrise-Sentiment-Analysis/progress_report.md

 ### 2/28/21
 Managed to retrieve 100 relevant articles from Der Zeit, lots of work to be done on them and I need a lot more but I should wait to find out about copywrite, hoping to hear tomorrow.

+### 3/2/21
+Zeit article text (100 articles) have been added to my dataframe.
+More cleanup is needed but for now they are at least cohesive texts and at first overview don't appear too messy (weird links/formatting that made it through).
+TAZ does not let you search specifically by date without having a particular subscription, so I manually collected a few links and had Beautiful Soup get the text from them.
+Pitt does have access but that page does not have the links (and I am quite sure it would be very hard to scrape) so manual collection it is.
+Annoyingly there are articles in 2 formats and I can only use one (the other does not have consistent 'div's.
+I managed to do a test run and compiled a dictionary of 11 articles and URL's and another with URL's and dates.
+I will try to add more soon, but at least I know the code works.